 Treatment of Skin Tags (Removal Options)

-• Irritation from contact with clothing or jewellery
+• Ongoing irritation from clothing or jewellery

 Dr Ed during skin tags treatment 3, The DOC Clinic Melbourne